fmckenzie05/games/README.md

 Ensure you have Python 3 installed on your system.
 You can download it from Python's official website.

 To install the required freegames library, use pip:
+Python

-'''bash pip install freegames'''
+''' pip install freegames '''
-Save to grepper

 Running the Game
 To play the game, simply run the script in your Python environment:

-bash
-Copy code
-'''python snake_game.py'''
-Save to grepper
+''' python snake_game.py '''
+S
 Replace snake_game.py with the path to the script file if necessary.

 Customization